M41k80/Google-Clone/README.md

-# Google-Clone
+# Search Google-Clone
-basic search google clone
+basic search google clone with html and CSS